FatihYcan/BlogApp-FullStack/backend/README-EN.md

-# Blog API
+# BlogApp-FullStack - Backend

-This project provides a backend API service for a blog application.
-The project is developed using Node.js, Express.js, and MongoDB.
+This project includes the backend part of the **BlogApp-FullStack** application, which is a platform where you can share your blog posts.
+The project was developed using Node.js, Express.js and MongoDB.

 ## Technologies Used